Concept

 Options

-Options which can be defined on ResourcePool basis and influence the way the ResourcePool is generally acting.
+Options that can be defined on a per-ResourcePool basis and influence the general behavior of the ResourcePool.

 OrderedQueue